MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-insights.md

 ### View and optimize an overlap analysis

-After completing the analysis, you find details on this insight on **Segments** > **Insights (preview)**.
+After completing the analysis, find details on this insight on **Segments** > **Insights (preview)**.

 > [!div class="mx-imgBorder"]
 > :::image type="content" source="media/segment-overlap.png" alt-text="Segment overlap insight details":::

 Select an insight to see the analysis results:

-- The number of members who overlap between the segments selected for analysis.
+- The number of members overlapping the segments selected for analysis.
-- The number of member who are included only in one of the segments but not in the rest of the segments.
+- The number of members included in one of the segments but not in the rest of the segments.
 - If you selected fields while configuring the overlap analysis, you'll find them in the corresponding tabs.
 You can use the filter drop-down to select any attribute level of interest and the table at the bottom will show the corresponding data.

 ## Segment differentiators